nodejs/llhttp/README.md

 * `on_method`: Invoked when another character of the method is received.
    When parser is created with `HTTP_BOTH` and the input is a response, this also invoked for the sequence `HTTP/` of the first message.
+* `on_protocol`: Invoked when another character of the protocol is received.
 * `on_version`: Invoked when another character of the version is received.
 * `on_header_field`: Invoked when another character of a header name is received.
 * `on_header_value`: Invoked when another character of a header value is received.